linux-system-roles/mssql/README.md

 ### `mssql_edition`

-The edition of MSSQL to install.
+The edition of SQL Server to install.

-This variable is required when you run the role to install MSSQL.
+This variable is required when you run the role to install SQL Server.

 Use one of the following values: